Global homotopy theory via spectral Mackey functors: The global effective Burnside category

 sending $\pi\colon\mathcal X\to\mathcal G\times\mathcal H$ to the span $\mathcal H\xleftarrow{\pi_{\mathcal H}}\mathcal X\xrightarrow{\pi_{\mathcal G}}\mathcal G$, and a morphism from $\pi$ to $\rho\colon\mathcal Y\to\mathcal G\times\mathcal H$ represented by an equivalence $\alpha\colon\mathcal X\to\mathcal Y$ together with an isomorphism $\hat\alpha\colon \pi\cong\rho\alpha$ to the class of

-also cf.~\cite[3.7]{barwick-mackey}, which states (without proof) the existence of an equivalence between the maping spaces of the effective Burnside category of a general quasi-category $\mathscr I$ with all pullbacks and the cores of certain slices of $\mathscr I$.
+also cf.~\cite[3.7]{barwick-mackey}, which states (without proof) the existence of an equivalence between the mapping spaces of the effective Burnside category of a general $\infty$-category $\mathscr I$ with all pullbacks and the cores of certain slices of $\mathscr I$.

 Similarly (but much easier), we have an isomorphism

 that is the identity on objects and sends the class of

 simply to $\sigma\colon f\Rightarrow g$.
 Using the explicit description of $\Psi$ on $2$-simplices from Proposition~\ref{prop:unfurl}, we then see that the resulting composition $\core\h\F_{\mathcal G,\mathcal H}\cong \h\Hom^{\textup{R}}(\mathcal H,\mathcal G)\to\h\Hom^{\textup{R}}(\core\h\F_{\mathcal H},\core\h\F_{\mathcal G})\cong\Fun^\otimes(\core\h\F_{\mathcal H},\core\h\F_{\mathcal G})$ is exactly $\core\circ\Psi'$, so it is an equivalence by the previous proposition, and hence so is $(\ref{eq:hom-spaces-Psi})$ as desired. \end{proof}